corcorana/restingIAF/iaf_manu.md

 The analysis routine derives these bounds by taking the left- and right-most peaks within $W_\alpha$ (i.e. those peaks in the lowest and highest frequency bins, respectively; these may coincide in some cases with the PAF), and searching the first derivative for evidence of the nearest local minimum (1) prior to the left-most peak ($f_1$), and (2) following the right-most peak ($f_2$).
 ^[This contingency allows for the individualised alpha-band window, and thus the CoG, to be estimated even in cases where there is no clear PAF; e.g., in the presence of split-peaks.]
 Since some spectra show a relatively shallow roll-off as the edges of the alpha peak diminish, and thus do not culminate in a local minimum several frequency bins away from the main body of the component structure, we relaxed the requirement for an upward going zero crossing (i.e. evidence of a local minimum) such that the transition into a prolonged shallow gradient is taken as sufficient evidence of the individual alpha bounds $f_1$ or $f_2$.
-This criterion was formalised as follows:<!-- AC: not sure these capture the stipulation that |PSD'(f)| must be < 1 for the equivalent of 1 Hz, i.e. multiple successive bins -->
+This criterion was formalised as follows:

 $$f_1 = \text{arg} \max_{f < \text{PAF}} |PSD'(f)| < 1 $$
 $$f_2 = \text{arg} \min_{f > \text{PAF}} |PSD'(f)| < 1 $$